 The impairment testing of goodwill is performed at the reporting unit level.
-We had 17 reporting units as of our October 2020 annual impairment assessment, consisting of each of the 14 radio markets within the radio division (we retained ownership of our St. Louis market assets as of December 31, 2020) and each of the other three business divisions.
+We had 16 reporting units as of our October 2021 annual impairment assessment, consisting of each of the 13 radio markets within the radio division and each of the other three business divisions.
 In testing for the impairment of goodwill, we primarily rely on the income approach.
 The approach involves a 10-year model with similar variables as described above for broadcasting licenses, except that the discounted cash flows are based on the Company's estimated and projected market revenue, market share and operating performance for its reporting units, instead of those for a hypothetical participant.
 We use a 5-year model for our Reach Media reporting unit.
 We evaluate all events and circumstances on an interim basis to determine if an impairment indicator is present and also perform annual testing by comparing the fair value of the reporting unit with its carrying amount.
 We recognize an impairment charge to operations in the amount that the reporting unit's carrying value exceeds its fair value.
 The impairment charge recognized cannot exceed the total amount of goodwill allocated to the reporting unit.

 We have not made any changes to the methodology for valuing or allocating goodwill when determining the fair values of the reporting units.
-As noted above, during the first and third quarters of 2020 due to the COVID-19 pandemic, we identified impairment indicators at certain of our radio markets, and, as such, we performed an interim analysis for certain radio market goodwill.
+As noted above, we did not identify any impairment indicators at any of our reportable segments for the year ended December 31, 2021.
+Also as noted above, during the first and third quarters of 2020 due to the COVID-19 pandemic, we identified impairment indicators at certain of our radio markets, and, as such, we performed an interim analysis for certain radio market goodwill.
 During the three months ended March 31, 2020, the Company recorded a non-cash impairment charge of approximately \$5.9 million to reduce the carrying value of our Atlanta and Indianapolis market goodwill balances.
 We did not identify any impairment indicators at any of our other reportable segments for the three months ended June 30, 2020.
 During the three months ended September 30, 2020, the Company recorded a non-cash impairment charge of approximately \$10.0 million related to its Atlanta market and Indianapolis market goodwill balances.
-During the fourth quarter of 2019, the Company performed its annual impairment testing on the valuation of goodwill associated with our digital segment.
-Our digital segment's net revenues and cash flow internal projections were revised downward and as a result of our annual assessment, the Company recorded a goodwill impairment charge of approximately \$5.8 million.

-Below are some of the key assumptions used in the income approach model for estimating reporting unit fair values for the annual impairment assessments performed and interim impairment testing where an impairment charge was recorded since January 1, 2019.
+Below are some of the key assumptions used in the income approach model for estimating reporting unit fair values for the annual impairment assessments performed and interim impairment testing where an impairment charge was recorded since January 1, 2020.

-Goodwill (Radio Market Reporting Units) October 1, 2020(a) September 30, March 31, 2020(a) 2020(a) October 1, 2019(a) Impairment charge (in millions) \$ \$ 10.0 \$ 5.9 \$ - Discount Rate 9.0% 9.0% 9.5% 9.0 5.070 5.070 (14.5)% - 5.0 Year 1 Market Revenue Growth Rate Range (12.9)% - 25.9% (26.6)% - 34.7% (12.9)% (7.6)% - 49.3 Long-term Market Revenue Growth Rate Range (Years 6 - 10) 0.7% - 1.1% 0.9% - 1.1% 0.9% - 1.1% 0.7% - 1.1 Mature Market Share Range 6.8% - 16.8% 8.4% - 12.7% 11.1% - 13.0% 7.1% - 17.0 Mature Operating Profit Margin Range 27.7% - 49.1% 27.7% - 48.1% 29.4% - 39.0% 26.8% - 47.6
+Goodwill (Radio Market Reporting Units) October 1, 2021 (a) October 1, 2020 (a) September 30, 2020 (a) March 31, 2020(a) Impairment charge (in millions) \$ - \$ - \$ 10.0 \$ 5.9 Discount Rate 9.0 % 9.0 % 9.0 % 9.5 % Year 1 Market Revenue Growth Rate Range (10.7)% - 25.4% (12.9)% - 25.9 % (26.6)% - 34.7% (14.5)% - (12.9)% Long-term Market Revenue Growth Rate Range 0.7% - 1.0 % 0.7% - 1.1 % 0.9% - 1.1 % 0.9% - 1.1 % Mature Market Share Range 6.2% - 16.0 % 6.8% - 16.8 % 8.4% - 12.7 % 11.1% - 13.0 % Mature Operating Profit Margin Range 21.2% - 47.3 % 27.7% - 49.1 % 27.7% - 48.1 % 29.4% - 39.0 %